yuktasree/Wolf-Parking-Database-Management/README.md

 # Wolf-Parking-Database-Management

 The primary project narrative for the Database Management Concepts and Systems course revolves around developing the Wolf Parking Management System.
 It aims to model the Wolf Parking Management System based on insights obtained from the university parking manager and designed to oversee campus parking lots and users.
 This project handles parking lot availability, zone specifications, permit assignments, and citation tracking.
 Administrators manage space availability, assign permits, track citations, and generate reports for efficient parking management.

-It's intended to maintain comprehensive information that covers all the below following key aspects:
+It is intended to maintain comprehensive information that covers all the below following key aspects:

 Driver Information: Including names, statuses denoted as ‘S’ (Student), ‘E’ (Employee), or ‘V’ (Visitor), and respective IDs or phone numbers as unique identifiers.